6 Applications: Explore

 6.1.6 Pick a purpose

 Every graphical decision should be made with a purpose.
 As previously mentioned, sticking with default options is not always best for conveying the narrative of your data story.
 Stacked bar plots tell one part of a story.
 Depending on your research question, they may not tell the part of the story most important to the research.
-Figure 6.6 provides three different ways of representing the same information.
-If the most important comparison across regions is proportion, you might prefer Plot A. If the most important comparison across regions also considers the total number of individuals in the region, you might prefer Plot B. If a separate bar plot for each region makes the point you’d like, use Plot C, which has been faceted by region.

 6.1.7 Select meaningful colors

 One last consideration for building graphs is to consider color choices.
 Default or rainbow colors are not always the choice which will best distinguish the level of your variables.
 Much research has been done to find color combinations which are distinct and which are clear for differently sighted individuals.
 The cividis scale works well with ordinal data.
-(Nuñez, Anderton, and Renslow 2018) Figure 6.7 shows the same plot with two different colorings.
+(Nuñez, Anderton, and Renslow 2018) Figure 6.7 shows the same plot with two different color themes.

 In this chapter different representations are contrasted to demonstrate best practices in creating graphs.
 The fundamental principle is that your graph should provide maximal information succinctly and clearly.
 Labels should be clear and oriented horizontally for the reader.
 Don’t forget titles and, if possible, include the source of the data.